Choosing a Door – Which Type of Door Is Most Secure?

 As well as the material the functionality, in terms of the way the door opens can have some bearing on the security and longevity of the door.

 Security can be increased further by adding security accessories such as a Birmingham or London Bar which will strengthen the door.
 Double security doors are suitable in some cases.
-See the image above where we have installed security gates for extra security.
+We have installed external and internal security gates for extra security on many of London properties.
+You can see more examples in our image gallery.
 It all comes back to making access as difficult as possible.

 What Type of Patio Door is Best?